morrowind-modding/morrowind-modding.github.io/content/Guides/Lua Scripting/Metatables.md

-## Overview
+# Overview

-**Metatables** provide a way to extend the functionality of ordinary tables in Lua.
-They allow you give tables **metamethods**.
-The most commonly used metamethod is the `__index` metamethod, which controls what happens after a table tries to look up a missing key.
+**Metatables** provide a way to extend the functionality of ordinary tables in Lua; their primary purpose is to allow you to define **metamethods**, which may intuitively be thought of as ways to control how certain operations are performed on a specific `table`.
+The most commonly used metamethod is the `__index` metamethod (discussed in detail below), which controls what happens after trying to index a table with a key that is not present in that table.
 Other commonly used metamethods include `__len`, which governs what happens when you use the `#` operator on a table, and  `__call`, which lets you call a table as if it were a function.
-Typically, a metatable will be a table of the form `table<string, fun(...): ...>`.
-You can set and retrive metatables by using the `setmetatable` and `getmetatable` functions as follows:
+Typically, a metatable will be a `table` of the form `table<string, fun(...): ...>`.
+You can set and retrieve metatables by using the `setmetatable` and `getmetatable` functions as follows:
 ```lua
 local tbl = {}
 local meta = {}